gomes-sh/gomes-sh/README.md

 ## Hi there 🎉
 I'm a up and coming college graduate who's looking for work.
 Things I'm normally working on are:

-- The AUREA Census (Currently tidying data)
+- The AUREA Census (On break as I wrap up my final semester.)
-- The Subgrubs and Snazzards Bot (I update the database for major changes)
+- The Subgrubs and Snazzards Bot (I update the database for major changes.)
-- Manuscript on Queer Parenting
+- Manuscript on Queer Parenting (We'll be putting this in for review in the next couple weeks!)

 You can most easily reach me by email at gomessh@mailbox.org.